tjquinno/helidon-1/examples/integrations/micrometer/README.md

-# Helidon SE Micrometer Metrics Example
+# Helidon SE Micrometer Example

 This example shows a simple greeting application, similar to the one from the Helidon SE QuickStart, enhanced with Micrometer support.